 Troubleshooting Guide

-Common issues and solutions for SelfHostedDB
+Common issues and solutions for SelfHostedDB deployment and operation

 This guide helps you resolve common problems when installing, deploying, or using SelfHostedDB.